metafacture/metafacture-documentation/Fix-User-Guide.md

 </vars>
 ```

-For Java implementations: Compile-time variable are passed to Fix as a constructor parameter.
+For Java implementations: Compile-time variables are passed to Fix as a constructor parameter.

 ```java
 final Map<String, String> vars = new HashMap<String, String>();